Sleep problems are very common for women going through menopause and can have a huge impact on quality of life.

-Research suggests that more than half of women notice disrupted sleep during perimenopause, while for others, sleep problems can occur later, post menopause.
+Research suggests that more than half of women notice disrupted sleep during perimenopause.
+And for others, sleep problems can occur later, or post-menopause.

-Sleep problems can resolve themselves, but as many as 1 in 4 women will experience insomnia.
+Sleep problems can resolve themselves, but as many as 1 in 4 women will experience insomnia during menopause.
 Insomnia disorder is a chronic sleep problem, defined as difficulty falling asleep, waking up repeatedly during the night or waking up feeling unrefreshed for at least 3 nights a week, for 3 months or more, which has a negative impact on daytime functioning.

-There are at least 5 reasons why menopause can interfere with sleep:
+There are at least 5 reasons why menopause can interfere with sleep.
+Find out more below.

 Recent studies point towards an increase in pain and inflammation during menopause, which can disrupt sleep.
 Ask your medical team about the right pain medication.
 Practicing mindfulness meditation has also been found to help with pain management.

-3. Nocturia, or waking up to urinate at night
+3. Nocturnia, or waking up to have a wee during the night

-5. Higher rates of other sleep disorders, including OSA and RLS
+5. Higher rates of other sleep disorders, including sleep apnoea and restless leg syndrome

 If you suspect that you’re suffering from a sleep disorder such as insomnia, OSA or RLS, and you’re having difficulty coping, speak to your doctor or healthcare team about evidence-based treatment.